coreos/butane/docs/getting-started.md

 ### Getting FCCT

+`fcct` can be downloaded as a standalone binary or run as a container with docker or podman.

+#### Standalone binary

 Download the latest version of `fcct` and the detached signature from the [releases page](https://github.com/coreos/fcct/releases).
 Verify it with gpg:

 ```